Bikini incident Dubai Mall

 - But yesterday after spending an hour explaining her behaviour to a judge in a Dubai police station the charges were dropped. - The Sun (UK) 05 August 2010 which seems odd, given that judges are usually based at Dubai Courts, not the police station

-- "She told them I took everything off and was standing in the mall with no clothes on." - Ms Meager in The Sun 06 August 2010 referring to what the police had apparently been told by the concerned and offended citizen.
+- "She told them I took everything off and was standing in the mall with no clothes on."
+Reported in The Sun 06 August 2010 referring to what the police had apparently been told by the concerned and offended citizen.

-- "I'm amazed she was believed by the police." - Ms Meager in The Sun again, referring to her accuser.
-Many residents of Dubai are not as likely to be as amazed as Ms Meager was.
+- "I'm amazed she was believed by the police."
+The Sun again, quoting the underdressed visitor describing her accuser.
+Many residents of Dubai are not as likely to be so amazed.
 Dubai Police speak Arabic as a first language, not English, although most have a degree of proficiency in English.
 So from a practical point of view it makes sense that the police find it easier to believe an Arabic speaker.
 Especially if there were witnesses backing her up (one report said a group of women were involved).

 - A couple of observations are worth noting:

 - The Sun is a UK tabloid newspaper that sells on sensationalism, and publishes photos of semi-naked women - their infamous Page 3 girls.
-Unknown if Ms Meager herself was asked to pose for Page 3 after her Dubai adventure.
+Unknown if the Sun offered her spot on page 3 after her Dubai adventure.

 - A woman wearing a see-through item of clothing allowing underwear or beach clothes to be revealed is probably going to be noticed in a shopping mall in any country.

 - For Muslims, especially very conservative Muslims, a woman (or man) dressed in transparent clothing is pretty much equivalent to being naked in their eyes.
-Westerners can argue it's not but we're trying to explain perceptions here, not definitions.
+Anyone can argue it's not the same thing but we're trying to explain perceptions here, not definitions.